-The Cauda Equina (Latin for horse tail) refers to the bundle of key nerves located at the lower end of the spinal cord.
-Compression, trauma or other damage to this area of the spinal canal can result in Cauda Equina Syndrome (CES).
+The cauda equina, which is Latin for horse tail, refers to the bundle of key nerves located at the lower end of the spinal cord.
+Compression, trauma or other damage to this area of the spinal canal can result in cauda equina syndrome (CES).

 All medical professionals are trained to look out for tell-tale symptoms of CES but there are a number of so-called ‘Red Flag’ symptoms which indicate the need to see your doctor as soon as possible so they can carry out further tests.
-Red Flag symptoms should not be ignored or dismissed.
+Red flag symptoms should not be ignored or dismissed.
+These symptoms include:

-If you think you have one or more red flag symptoms that suggest CES, your GP should ensure you are admitted to hospital immediately.
-Unfortunately, because CES is relatively rare, doctors often fail to detect the condition, especially when not all of the major symptoms are apparent.
+If you think you have one or more red flag symptoms that suggest CES, your GP should ensure you're admitted to hospital immediately.
+Unfortunately, because CES is relatively rare, doctors can fail to detect the condition, especially when not all of the major symptoms are apparent.